 A reputable lead company is going to allow you to return bad leads.
 Each company has its own method of scrubbing out bad leads but they all have a few get through at some point or another.
 These can be annoying because they end up wasting your time.
 If you happen to get blatantly fake leads any good lead provider will give you a credit without a hassle.

-In addition to speed the method of delivery is also important.
+In addition to speed, the method of delivery is also important.
 How are leads sent to you?
 I look for providers that can send me leads just about any method I ask for.
-Email, text, provider backend or a customized option to my CRM or rater.
+Email, text, provider backend, or a customized option to my CRM or rater.
 Most good lead vendors offer all of these options.

-Filters allow you to customize the type of lead that is sent to you rather than having to take whatever happens to come in for you specified product line and area.
+Filters allow you to customize the type of lead that is sent to you rather than having to take whatever happens to come in for your specified product line and area.
 I highly recommend spending some time looking at filter options and deciding which the best option for you is.
 Most lead companies will offer standard filters as well as custom filter options.
-Custom filters will typically cost more but they are often worth the price if you are seeking a specific lead type or a high value prospect.
+Custom filters will typically cost more but they are often worth the price if you are seeking a specific lead type or a high-value prospect.

-Of course price is always going to be a major factor when it comes to buying any service or product.
+Of course, price is always going to be a major factor when it comes to buying any service or product.
 While lead pricing is very relevant is it difficult to use it as a decision point when choosing a new lead provider.
-Price is completely relative to the quality of the lead source and your ability to makes sales.
+Price is completely relative to the quality of the lead source and your ability to make sales.
 I recommend putting lead pricing aside when initially testing a new source.
-Once you can comfortably determine an expected close rate on the leads then factor in pricing to determine value and potential return.
+Once you can comfortably determine an expected close rate on the leads then factor in pricing to determine the value and potential return.

 Free Lead Offers & Discounts

 Free lead offers are a great way to get a feel for what a lead vendor has to offer.
-Most of the top providers offer a few free leads, a deposit match or some sort of discount to new buyers.
+Most of the top providers offer a few free leads, a deposit match, or some sort of discount to new buyers.
 Most of the time these will not be enough to fully test a provider but they will allow you to save a few bucks getting the hang of things and determine which providers are the best option for your needs.

 The items above are a good starting point to qualify a solid lead provider.
-A few additional considerations to look at are volume controls, lead pausing options, training offered, the lead return window and contract requirements (most have none).
+A few additional considerations to look at are volume controls, lead pausing options, training offered, the lead return window, and contract requirements (most have none).